slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"When I was a little kid, I was really scared of the dark.
 But then I came to understand, dark just means the absense of photons in the visible wavelenght — 400 to 700 nanometers.
 Then I thought, well, it’s really silly to be afraid of a lack of photons.
 Then I wasn’t afraid of the dark anymore after that."
 -- Elon Musk [1971]*

+> *"No child is ever born afraid.
+Fear is learned...
+So is courage."
+-- x@codie_sanchez*

 > *"Courage is knowing it might hurt and doing it anyway.
 Stupidity is the same.
 And that’s why life is hard."
 -- x@lovebombsaway*

-> *"No child is ever born afraid.
-Fear is learned...
-So is courage."
--- x@codie_sanchez*

 ### On ambition

 <!--
 - The ultimate question: Do you want you son/daughter to date someone like you?
 - If you’re not trying to make money, what are you even doing?

+#q["Ambition is enthusiasm with a purpose." -- Frank Tyger [1922]
 -->

 > *"The best thing about Elon Musk is that he makes me question if i’m thinking big enough with my life." (...)